 The 5TXC equipment has been evaluated in accordance with the Code of Federal Regulations, Chapter XX, Part 3280 or the equivalent.
-"Suitable for Mobile Home use" The height of the Furnace, Coil and discharge duct work must be 7 ft. or less.
+Equipment is suitable for manufactured (mobile) home use.
+The height of the Furnace, Coil and discharge duct work must be 7 ft. or less.